‘Pass me a Kleenex.’

-For example, in the US ‘pass me a Kleenex’ may be said of any tissue, not just those of Kleenex brand.
-Kleenex was the first Western brand of tissues (they had been used in Japan for centuries beforehand) and thanks its popularity, ‘Kleenex’ has come to mean a tissue made by any manufacturer, not just Kleenex.
-In fact, the Merriam Webster and Oxford dictionaries both list ‘Kleenex’ as a wrod.
+For example, in the US you can say ‘pass me a Kleenex’ of any tissue, not just those of Kleenex brand.
+Kleenex was the first Western brand of tissues (they had been used in Japan for centuries beforehand).
+Thanks their popularity, ‘Kleenex’ has come to mean tissues made by any manufacturer, not just Kleenex.
+In fact, the Merriam Webster and Oxford dictionaries both list ‘Kleenex’ as a word.

 In Australia, ‘Rollerblades’ came to mean any kind of in-line skates, not just those of Rollerblade brand.
-‘Velcro’ fasteners and ‘Band-Aid’ plasters are other examples of brand names that have become commonly used to refer to any products of their kind, regardless of maker.
+‘Velcro’ fasteners and ‘Band-Aid’ plasters are other examples that have become used to refer to any products of their kind, regardless of maker.

-When brand names are genericised to the extent that they no longer exclusively identify the owner as the commercial origin of the product/service, they may no longer qualify as enforcable trademarks.
-The use of the trademark as a verb (e.g. ‘That picture’s been Photoshopped‘), plural (‘I like playing with Legos‘) or posessive (unless the mark itself is posessive) are considered forms of genericisation.
+When brand names are genericised to the extent they no longer exclusively identify the owner as the origin of the product/service, they may no longer qualify as enforceable trademarks.
+The use of the trademark as a verb (e.g. ‘That picture’s been Photoshopped‘), plural (‘I like playing with Legos‘) or possessive (unless the mark itself is possessive) are considered forms of genericisation.

 The Oxford and Merriam Webster dictionaries struck a balance between acknowledging the widespread use of the verb ‘to google’ and its association with Google, defining google (all lower case) as use of ‘the Google search engine to obtain information on the internet’.

-While companies take steps to ‘protect’ their trademarks, fearing ‘genericide’, or the erosion of their trademark to the point it can no longer be protected and other companies may use the same name, genericisation is not all bad for the companies involved – indeed, it is a measure of success in having achieved exceptional recognition.
+Companies often take steps to ‘protect’ their trademarks.
+They fear ‘genericide’, or the erosion of their trademark to the point it can no longer be protected and other companies may use the same name.
+But genericisation is not all bad for the companies involved.
+Indeed, it is a measure of success in having achieved exceptional recognition.

 To take the above example, Richard Stallman warns against the use of ‘google’ as a verb, suggesting instead the use of ‘search the web’ or simply ‘search’.
-And I’m certain that’s not because Stallman is an enormous fan of Google corporate, concerned about the enforcement of their intellectual property ‘rights’.
+And I’m certain that’s not because Stallman is an enormous fan of Google corporate.
+I don’t think he’s concerned about the enforcement of their intellectual property ‘rights’.

 Rather, I think it’s because, when we refer to online searching as ‘googling’ often enough, we forget that other options exist.
 Even options which, like Duck Duck Go, might be better about respecting our privacy.